-closed a meeting at a little place called Reform, Ark.
-The meeting lasted ten that part of the country.
-And also, in Augnights.
-We had good crowds and fine at- ust, 1932, I met I. W. Yandell, a Free Will tention at each service.
+N. T. Bonneau, 303 Lillian Street, care Lonnie Moody, Benton, Ark.: I have just closed a meeting at a little place called Reform, Ark.
+The meeting lasted ten nights.
+We had good crowds and fine attention at each service.

 J. W. Kelly, Prescott, Ark.: My meeting at Teague, Texas, closed July 23, with one baptism, and three restored, all grown married people.
 I promised to hold a meeting at Teague next year, the Lord willing, beginning Friday night before the first Sunday in July.
 My meeting closed at New Hope, six miles east of Mexia, July 29, with five baptisms and one restored.
-I protracted meetings doing all that is done promised to hold a meeting at New Hope in the way of feeding the flock and that next year, beginning the third Thursday coming only once a year, it is too far apart night in July.
-I closed my meeting at to serve the purpose and the whole flock Cayuga, August 12, with three baptisms is so near dead when the next feeding and two restored.
-I am now at J. W. Buchcomes it is almost out of the question to anan, near Prescott, Ark.
-Preached three save all of them alive.
-We have some good nights at Syrna, four miles of Prescott. brethren in this congregation but they are promised on my way back to Texas to not much feeders.
-Besides there is a Sunhold them a meeting beginning Saturday day School germ in the body but that don't night before the fourth Sunday in Septemmake it any better.
-We need here, as in ber to continue until September 30. many other places, a better spiritual
+I promised to hold a meeting at New Hope next year, beginning the third Thursday night in July.
+I closed my meeting at Cayuga, August 12, with three baptisms and two restored.
+I am now at J. W. Buchanan, near Prescott, Ark.
+Preached three nights at Syrna, four miles of Prescott.
+I promised on my way back to Texas to hold them a meeting beginning Saturday night before the fourth Sunday in September to continue until September 30.

 Sam L. Shultz, Lexington, Okla.: I recently held a grand meeting at DeVoe, Okla.
 Had good attendance, attention, and good interest throughout the meeting.
 Three grown people were baptized into Christ.
 The brethren strengthened and encouraged in the cause of the Lord were the visible results.
 I went from DeVoe to Loco for a ten-day meeting, but the weather was so hot and stock water so scarce it worked such a hardship on the brethren getting their stock watered and there were two opposition meetings going on, too, so we thought best to close the meeting the first Lord's day night and try again later.
-I am glad to say I have been busy in the Lord's work since the first of June, making a trip to California and held a fine meeting out there.
+I am glad to say I have been busy in the Lord's work since the first of June, making a trip to California and held a fine meeting out